 Java SE Runtime Environment 8 (or above) is required to be installed prior to use MSFragger-PD node.

-Input files can be RAW, mzML, mzXML formats.
+Input files can be RAW, mzML, or mzXML formats.

 How to use